MopigamesYT/anxietymod/scenes/act1.md

 `bb({eyes:"normal"});`

 {{if !_.fifteencigs}}
-b: So yeah we should go to that party!
+b: So yeah we should go to that orgy!
 {{/if}}

 {{if _.parasite}}
-b: Just bring the laptop so we can do work, and not be a society-parasite.
+b: Just bring the laptop so we can watch pornhub, and not be a sex-parasite.
 {{/if}}

 {{if _.whitebread}}
-b: Just as long as they don't serve WHITE BREAD
+b: Just as long as they don't serve CUM SANDWICH
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`